What Insurance Underwriters Consider After a Stent or Bypass Surgery

 We got this gentleman a Standard or Regular rate with no additional rating with one insurance company, whereas a different company offered him a Table 5 rating.

 Table 5 is five higher rating classifications than the other “Standard” offer!

 We quoted this gentleman Table 2 and 3 rates prior to having him apply, as these are normal, best-case ratings for anyone with one stent placed prior to age 50.

-After selling 10,000+ insurance policies, we’ve learned never to rely on any one insurance company to make the best offer, since anything can turn up during underwriting.
+After shopping 25,000+ cases and selling thousands of insurance policies, we’ve learned never to rely on any one insurance company to make the best offer, since anything can turn up during underwriting.

 We had this 49 year old apply for Standard rates with the two most probable best insurance companies for him (no downside in applying for best case scenario).